alireza-keivan/face-emotion-recognition-/README.md

 This function:
 1. Converts the `pixels` column into a numpy array of shape `(48, 48)`.
-2. Extracts emotion labels as integers.
+2. Extracts the emotion labels as integers.

-We then split the data into training, validation, and test sets:
+We split the data into training, validation, and test sets:
 ```python
 train_image_array, train_image_label = prepare_data(data[data['Usage'] == 'Training'])
 test_image_array, test_image_label = prepare_data(data[data['Usage'] == 'PublicTest'])